Great flood and procreation: Human Ancestor Marries a Heavenly Maiden

 The last version is a mixture from different myths.
 There were two brothers and one sister who hoed the field, which was vandalized by a god.
 The god later told them for the coming great flood, he told the younger brother and sister to aboard on a giant gourd, while to the older ill-tempered brother into a stone boat.
 The brother and sister inside the giant gourd were saved.
-He married his older sister, and she bore him a boy who eventually married a heavenly maiden.
+He married his older sister, and they had a boy who eventually married a heavenly maiden.